WrestleMania 13: Storylines

-The second main match on the card was Bret Hart versus Stone Cold Steve Austin in a Submission match.
+The second main match on the card was Bret Hart versus "Stone Cold" Steve Austin in a Submission match.
 Hart and Austin's rivalry began after Austin won the 1996 King of the Ring tournament and began taunting Hart, who was taking a hiatus from wrestling at the time.
-Austin frequently insulted Hart in his speeches, in the hopes that Hart would accept his challenge to a match.
-Hart officially returned in October and accepted Austin's challenge, with the two facing each other at Survivor Series 1996 where Hart defeated Austin.
+Austin began frequently insulting Hart in his speeches, in the hopes that Hart would accept his challenge to a match.
+Hart officially returned in October and accepted Austin's challenge, with the two facing each other at Survivor Series 1996, where Hart defeated Austin.
 Their rivalry continued as Hart and Austin were the final two participants in the 1997 Royal Rumble match.
-Hart had originally eliminated Austin from the match, but Austin's elimination was considered unofficial because the officials did not see it as they were busy attending to a brawl between eliminated wrestlers Mankind and Terry Funk.
-Austin would eventually eliminate Hart from the match, thus becoming the winner.
-Hart and Austin were participants in a Four Corners Elimination match for the vacant WWF Championship at Final Four, which Hart won.
-The next night on Monday Night Raw, Austin cost Hart the WWF Championship against Sycho Sid when Hart had applied the Sharpshooter on Sid, and Austin nailed Hart with a steel chair followed by Sid powerbombing Hart for the win.
-Hart and Austin were booked to wrestle in a submission match at WrestleMania, but Hart got a shot at the WWF Championship in a steel cage match on the March 17 edition of Raw Is War, with the winner defending the title against The Undertaker at WrestleMania 13.
+Hart had originally eliminated Austin from the match, but Austin's elimination was considered unofficial because the referees did not see it, as they were busy attending to a brawl between eliminated wrestlers Mankind and Terry Funk.
+Austin would eventually eliminate Hart from the match, thus becoming the official winner, albeit controversially.
+As a result, both Hart and Austin were named as participants in a Four Corners Elimination match for the vacant WWF Championship at In Your House: Final Four, which Hart won.
+The next night on Monday Night Raw, however, Austin cost Hart the WWF Championship against Sycho Sid when Hart had applied the Sharpshooter on Sid, allowing Austin to nail Hart with a steel chair, followed by Sid powerbombing Hart for the win.
+Hart and Austin were then booked to wrestle in a submission match at WrestleMania.
+Along the way, Hart was granted a shot at the WWF Championship against Sycho Sid in a steel cage match on the March 17 edition of Raw Is War, with the winner defending the title against their respective opponent at WrestleMania 13.
 Hart almost had the match won, until Undertaker interfered and helped Sid in getting the victory.

 One of the main undercard matches was a Chicago Street Fight featuring Ahmed Johnson and Legion of Doom (Hawk and Animal) against Nation of Domination (Faarooq, Crush and Savio Vega).
-Johnson was attacked by a newcomer Faarooq Asad, a Roman gladiator on the July 22, 1996 edition of Monday Night Raw during a match for the WWF Tag Team Championship.
+Johnson was attacked by a newcomer named Faarooq Asad, a Roman gladiator on the July 22, 1996 edition of Monday Night Raw during a match for the WWF Tag Team Championship.
 Ahmed was scheduled to defend his Intercontinental Championship against Faarooq at SummerSlam 1996, but legitimate kidney problems forced him to vacate the Intercontinental Championship.
 In storyline, it was explained that Faarooq's attack had caused Ahmed's kidney problem.
-Ahmed returned from his injury in early 1997 and continued his feud with Faarooq, who had formed The Nation of Domination in Ahmed's absence.
-Ahmed joined forces with the Legion of Doom and the trio were scheduled to wrestle the Nation of Domination in a Chicago Street Fight at WrestleMania 13.
+Ahmed returned from his injury in early 1997 and continued his feud with Faarooq, who had since formed The Nation of Domination in Ahmed's absence.
+Ahmed then joined forces with the Legion of Doom and the trio were scheduled to wrestle the Nation of Domination in a Chicago Street Fight at WrestleMania 13.